-As per Section 17 of the Parochial Administration Ordinance, every parish much hold an Annual Vestry Meeting each year, before the 31st of March.
-Notice of the meeting must be given to the congregation two Sundays before the meeting, and must include general information on the business to be considered.
+As per Section 17 of the Parochial Administration Ordinance, every parish must hold an Annual Vestry Meeting each year, before the 31st of March.
+Notice of the meeting must be given to the congregation two Sundays before the meeting and must include general information on the business to be considered.
 More formal information about the conduct of Annual Vestry Meetings may be found in the Parochial Administration Ordinance Sections 17 and 19-27 of the Ordinance.

 The Annual Vestry Meeting will conduct the following business:

 - Confirm the minutes of the preceding Annual Vestry Meeting (unless these have already been confirmed by Parish Council)

 - Receive reports from the Parish Priest, churchwardens, the lay Synod representative(s), and from other parish groups